EMD-Cloud/sdk/README.md

 Returns a  `Promise`  that resolves to one of the following:

 -   user data, including the token.
+-   `null` when the stored auth token is valid but no user session exists (for example, when the token was revoked).
 -   server error.
 -   validation error if the token is missing.